saltsystemslab/gpu-filters/README.md

 to your cmake file.

-To add poggers, include the following snippet and select a version.
+To add the GPU filters, include the following snippet and select a version.

 If you remove the version tag, CPM will pull the most up-to-date build.